top of page

 Counselling Young People

 Our clinics offer a counselling service in Sydney, Melbourne or via Telehealth, with a focus on young people and their parents for counselling.
-Our main areas of interest include anxiety, autism, ADHD and behaviour problems in young people.
+Our main areas of interest include anxiety, autism, OCD and ADHD in young people.

 • Anxiety- separation, nighttime fears, social anxiety, schoolwork, panic, phobias.